jacoflaco/osiris/README.txt

    was hindering my work with the back-end.
 If I had more time, I would plan the site a little better to give it a more responsive design.
    I created it with some responsive characteristics, but didn't get to implement it.

+4. I would create an error/message for all pages if something goes wrong or something is successful.
+   I can't think of any of the top of my head that don't have it, but I know I skipped some.

+5. Somewhere in the last couple of weeks, the search bar from the datatables in the views disappeared.
+I didn't even mess with it, but if I had more time I would figure it out

+6. On the main page with the resort/hotel boxes, those do not update with the database.
+Neither do the ones on the user registration page
+   On the admin reservation page it is a dropdown list and updates with the database

+7. I would allow for updating the database such as user information, reservation information, payment details, etc. As of now, the only way to do that is through phpMyAdmin.

 ====================